Rock Island, Illinois: Sports

-The first football game in what was to become the National Football League was played at Rock Island's Douglas Field in September, 1920.
+The first football game in what was to become the National Football League was played at Rock Island's Douglas Park in September 1920.
 It was hosted by the Rock Island Independents (1907–1926), who were a charter NFL franchise in 1920.

 The Rock Island Islanders were a minor league baseball team that played for 37 seasons between 1901 and 1948.
 The Islanders played at Douglas Park and were affiliates of the Cincinnati Reds and Philadelphia A's.

-The Rock Island Legion Post 200 baseball team won the 4th State Championship in its history in 2011 in Galesburg, Illinois.
-Post 200 would finish 4th that year in the Great Lakes Regional.

-Karters flock to Rock Island every year for the prestigious Rock Island Grand Prix on Labor Day weekend, which attracts competitors from across the United States and the world.
+Karters flock to Rock Island every year for the prestigious "Rock Island Grand Prix" on Labor Day weekend, which attracts competitors from across the United States and the world.
 With exception to 1997, when the annual race was canceled due to legal liability issues, the Rock Island Grand Prix has been held every year since 1994.

-Rock Island High School has won state championships in basketball, girls and boys track, softball, and wrestling.
-Additionally the football and basketball programs are perennial powerhouses.
-Rock Island Public Schools Stadium has an artificial surface and has a seating capacity of over 15,000.